Brands are turning to Generative Conversational AI to scale customer support and reduce costs.

 While HDFC Bank was Senseforth’s first major enterprise client, the startup now serves several others in the financial sector, including ICICI Bank, RBL Bank, SBI Card, Kotak Mutual and Max Life.
 The platform can be implemented in other industries as well.
 PwC and Airtel are among its 75 enterprise clients.

-The evolution of Eva is one way to see how the conversational AI space has grown.
+The evolution of Eva is one way to see how the Generative Conversational AI space has grown.
 Unlike a call centre that throws humans at a task, scaling up Eva was a matter of adding more servers, functions and “intelligence”.
 Apart from handling more queries, Eva became multi-channel with integrations into WhatsApp, Google Assistant and Alexa.

 Its voice capability came at the start of 2018 and by the end of that year, it was doing video responses.
 Last year, it went multilingual, which led to a spike in usage.